AlexJReid/blog/content/posts/xllify/index.md

 ### Pricing

-We're still working on pricing — watch this space.
+We're still working on pricing, watch this space.
 There will always be a free tier.

 ### Give it a go

-[xllify](https://xllify.com) is available now.
+[xllify](https://xllify.com) is available now!
 If you have any questions or comments, drop me a line via [email](mailto:alex@xllify.com) or on [LinkedIn](https://www.linkedin.com/in/alexjreid/).